-- (a) can only be reached by passing through a bedroom occupied by another resident; - (b) does not have an operable window to the outside; or - (c) is used for any other purpose. - (4) Any provision of this rule may be waived at the discretion of the department if conditions in existence prior to the adoption of this rule or construction factors would make compliance extremely difficult or impossible and if the department determines that the level of safety to residents and staff is not diminished.
+- (8) In category D facilities or units, bathroom call cords or strings in excess of 6 inches shall not be permitted. - (9) Any provision of this rule may be waived at the discretion of the department if conditions in existence prior to December 27, 2002, or construction factors would make compliance extremely difficult or impossible and if the department determines that the level of safety to residents and staff is not diminished.